tomato-data/DataScience-Journey/README.md

 # DataScience-Journey

 Welcome to the **DataScience-Journey** repository!
 This is a personal collection of self-studied materials, projects, and notes on the journey to learning Data Science and related fields.
-It includes various topics such as Python programming, algorithms, computer science fundamentals, AI mathematics, data analysis, data visualization, machine learning, and deep learning.
+It includes various topics such as Python programming, algorithms, computer science fundamentals, AI mathematics, data analysis, data visualization, machine learning, deep learning, and recommendation systems.

 ## Table of Contents